 Why opt for a classic neutral exterior scheme

-Sounds great – how do I achieve it?
+Sounds great – but how do I achieve a neutral exterior?

 Three points to achieve a classic neutral exterior